 While serving in the Air Force, Michelle assisted Air Force prosecutors on over 100 courts-martial and administrative discharged boards.
 After working with numerous prosecution teams, Michelle served as a defense paralegal for the Joint Base Elmendorf-Richardson, Alaska, Area Defense Counsel where she assisted defense teams advocate for the rights of over 200 clients.
 In this role, Michelle gained significant experience in helping defend clients accused of drug and sex offenses.

 Michelle utilizes her Air Force leadership experience to manage the firm’s day-to-day operations.
 Moreover, she assists Brad with each case to develop the investigation plan and overall case strategy.
-Michelle resides in Anchorage with her husband and their two sons.
+Michelle works remotely from her home in California where she resides with her husband and their two sons.

 She received her Paralegal Certificate from the University of the Pacific.
 She also has earned a Bachelor of Science in Geography from the University of Oregon and a Master of Aeronautical Science degree from Embry-Riddle Aeronautical University.
 She utilizes her experience working in the Alaska Court System to assist with a variety of cases.